Dual blood supply to the liver

 In human studies, the obvious approach has been to ignore the input via portal vein, and either validate that the results still are correct (Chen et al., 1991), or accept that the obtained results may be biased but correlate well with the physiological parameter of interest (Choi et al., 1994).

-Munk et al (2003) introduced an impulse-response function with just one parameter for estimating the portal vein concentration:
+and Munk et al (2003) applied the 2-compartmental model (n=2) for estimating the portal vein concentration:

 The discretely sampled arterial data and the impulse-response function, h(t), need to be interpolated to even sample times and sampling durations for calculation of the convolution integral.
 The value of each interpolated sample must represent the mean value during the (short) Δt: in practise this means that arterial data should be interpolated to the midpoint of the even intervals, and since the response function is an integrable function, its definite integral during Δt, divided by Δt, should be used.
 Resulting convolution integral on the other hand should be scaled by Δt; thus Δt is cancelled out.
 Thus, the response function values at time points T can be calculated from equation: